Ugh-GitHub/redux-feedback-looper/README.md

 # Installation

-1. Download or clone down the source code.
+1. Download or clone the source code.
 2. Open the project in your favorite editor,
 3. Pull up the project location in a terminal.
 4. Run `npm install` in the terminal.